AbdullahMemon15/clinic-project-php/README.md

 # clinic-project-php
-This is a project for a clinic website using php, database, css and javascript
+This is a project for a clinic website using php, MySql, CSS and javascript